-The structure of remuneration at UBE consists of base compensation and stock options, and is specifically determined as below.

-- (1) Base compensation is calculated by the sum of the following components: a fixed compensation portion; a portion based on achievement of designated consolidated earnings indicators such as operating income, net income and free cash flow; a portion based on achievement of job targets for each director/corporate auditor; and a portion based on achievement of performance indicators for occupational safety. - (2) Stock options are awarded to each director (excluding outside directors), to provide an added incentive to achieve medium- and long-range targets consistent with the interests of shareholders. - (3) Annual bonuses were abolished in the fiscal 2015 revisions to remuneration for directors and corporate auditors, and the equivalent amount was incorporated into base compensation. - (4) External data is also referenced in order to objectively verify the suitability of compensation levels.

-In order to secure the transparency and objectivity of director remuneration, compensation levels are reviewed by the Evaluation and Compensation Committee.
+- 1. The structure of remuneration of directors (excluding outside directors) and executive officers at UBE consists of base compensation and stock options, and is specifically determined as below. - (1) Base compensation is calculated by the sum of the following components: a fixed compensation portion; a performance-linked portion based on achievement of designated consolidated earnings indicators such as operating income, net income and free cash flow; a portion based on achievement of job targets for each director/corporate auditor; and a portion based on achievement of performance indicators for safety. - (2) Stock options are awarded to provide an added incentive to achieve medium- and long-range targets consistent with the interests of shareholders. - 2.
+Outside directors receive base compensation only, at a fixed amount. - 3.
+In order to secure the transparency and objectivity of director and executive officers remuneration, compensation levels are reviewed by the Evaluation and Compensation Committee.
 The committee operates as an internal committee of the Board of Directors, and as a rule, its chair and a majority of the members are outside directors.
-After reviewing the compensation, the committee forwards its recommendations and findings to the Board.
+After reviewing the compensation, the committee forwards its recommendations and findings to the Board. - 4.
+Corporate auditors receive base compensation only, at a fixed amount.
+Since July 2016, internal corporate auditors have received a fixed amount the same as the outside corporate auditors. - 5.
+External data is also referenced in order to objectively verify the suitability of compensation levels.